PragmaticFlow/NBomber.Docs/docs/reporting/realtime/datadog.md

 ## Integrating with Datadog

-Typically the integration with Datadog is handled via Datadog Agent.
-Datadog Agent is a daemon which supports the StatsD protocol over UDP.
+Typically, integration with Datadog is handled via the [Datadog Agent](https://docs.datadoghq.com/agent/).
+The Datadog Agent is a lightweight daemon that runs on your hosts.
+It collects events and metrics from the host and sends them to Datadog, where you can monitor performance, analyze data, and create visualizations and alerts.
+The Agent supports the StatsD protocol and listens on UDP port 8125 by default.
+When it receives metric data from applications, it forwards that data to Datadog for processing and display.

+We recommend using Docker to install the Datadog Agent locally, as it's the simplest and most portable method.
+Please refer to the following [instructions for installation](https://docs.datadoghq.com/integrations/docker/).

 ### Configuring Datadog Sink via JSON Config

-To configure Datadog Sink we will use [JSON Infrastracture Config](/docs/nbomber/json-config.md#json-infrastracture-config) file
+To start sending metrics to the Datadog Agent, you need to initialize and configure `DatadogSink`.
+To configure `DatadogSink` we will use [JSON Infrastracture Config](/docs/nbomber/json-config.md#json-infrastracture-config) file.

 ```json title="infra-config.json"
 {